utep-cs-systems-courses/project1-tokenizer-alexavila150/src/README.md

 The main.c file was resposible for taking care of the user interface functionality.
 This one will ask the user between many choices

--a: this one will ask the user to input a sentece which then it will store into the in the linked list produced they the history.c file.
+- a: this one will ask the user to input a sentece which then it will store into the in the linked list produced they the history.c file.
--!n: the user can choose between to echo one the history stored sentences by typing '!' followed by a number which will represent the position of the node where the sentence is stored.
+- !n: the user can choose between to echo one the history stored sentences by typing '!' followed by a number which will represent the position of the node where the sentence is stored.
--f: this one will free the memory from the linked list and it will allowed the user to keep storing new information
+- f: this one will free the memory from the linked list and it will allowed the user to keep storing new information
--q: this will allow the user to quit and terminate the program
+- q: this will allow the user to quit and terminate the program

 ## scan_sentence